maybeec/katacoda-scenarios-1/devon4j-kafka/step1.md

-To first have to install the devonfw ide.
+You first have to install the devonfw ide.
 You will find more information about devonfw on https://devonfw.com/website/pages/welcome/welcome.html.

 ## devonfw setup